Andrew Benintendi Preview, Player Props: White Sox vs. Mariners

-On Tuesday, Andrew Benintendi (.262 batting average in his past 10 games, with three doubles, three walks and two RBI) and the Chicago White Sox play the Seattle Mariners, whose starting pitcher will be Bryan Woo.
-First pitch is at 8:10 PM ET.
+The Chicago White Sox, including Andrew Benintendi and his .439 slugging percentage in past 10 games, including four extra-base hits but no homers), take on starting pitcher George Kirby and the Seattle Mariners at Guaranteed Rate Field, Wednesday at 2:10 PM ET.

-In his most recent game, he strung together two hits (going 2-for-4 with a double) against the Mariners.
+In his previous game, he notched a home run while going 1-for-4 against the Mariners.

 Andrew Benintendi Game Info & Props vs. the Mariners